 - 2 teaspoons vanilla extract

-- 2. Roll out the pastry on a lightly floured work surface just slightly larger than your pie plate.
-Carefully drape the pie crust over the rolling pin and transfer it to the pie plate.
+- Roll out the pastry on a lightly floured work surface just slightly larger than your pie plate.
+Carefully drape the pie crust over the rolling pin and move it to the pie plate.
 Place in the refrigerator.

 - Place the chopped pecans and pecan halves on separate baking sheets and toast them in the oven until golden and fragrant, about 5 minutes.
 (Keep an eye on them at all times and don't leave them unattended.
 They can—and will—burn quickly.)

 - Melt the chocolate and butter in a bowl set over a saucepan of barely simmering water, making sure the bottom of the bowl doesn't touch the surface of the water, stirring occasionally.
 When the mixture is smooth, remove it from the heat.
 Let cool slightly.

 - In a separate bowl, beat the eggs, sugar, maple syrup, vanilla, and bourbon, if using.
 Beat in the melted chocolate and butter mixture.